open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.2/deployment/upgrade/upgrade-prerequisites.md

 After the migration is finished, you can revert this changes.

+# Deprecation Notice

+- OpenMetadata only supports Python version 3.8 to 3.10.
+We will add support for 3.11 in the release 1.3.
+- OpenMetadata version 0.13.x is deprecated.

+# Breaking Changes

 ### Version Upgrades

+- The OpenMetadata Server is now based on **JDK 17**
 - OpenMetadata now supports **Elasticsearch** up to version **8.10.2** and **Opensearch** up to version **2.7**
-- The OpenMetadata Server is now based on **JDK 17**

-#### Elasticsearch & Opensearch troubleshooting

 There is no direct migration to bump the indexes to the new supported versions.
 You might see errors like:

 ```
-"java.lang.IllegalStateException: cannot upgrade a node from version [7.16.3] directly to version [8.5.1], upgrade to version [7.17.0]
+"java.lang.IllegalStateException: cannot upgrade a node from version [7.16.3] directly to version [8.5.1]
 ERROR: Elasticsearch did not exit normally - check the logs at /usr/share/elasticsearch/logs/elasticsearch.log
 ERROR: Elasticsearch exited unexpectedly
 ```

 In order to move forward, you can remove volumes / delete the indexes directly from your search instances.
 Note that OpenMetadata stores everything in the database, so indexes can be recreated directly from the UI.

-{% partial file="/v1.2/deployment/reindex.md" /%}

-Since this is required after the upgrade, we want to reindex `All` the entities.
+We will show you how in the [Post-Upgrade Steps](/deployment/upgrade#reindex).

 ### Query Entity